U.S. weighs oil sanctions on Venezuela as it steps up pressure

 Still, some U.S. refineries have equipment specifically designed for heavy grades of crude like those from Venezuela.
 They imported about 500,000 barrels per day last year, according to the U.S. Energy Information Administration.

-Reporting by Matt Spetalnick, Roberta Rampton and Jarrett Renshaw; additional reporting by Lesley Wroughton, Patricia Zengerle and Jeff Mason; editing by James Dalgleish and Rosalba O'Brien
+Reporting by Matt Spetalnick, and Roberta Rampton; additional reporting by Lesley Wroughton, Patricia Zengerle, Jeff Mason, Arshad Mohammed and Jarrett Renshaw; editing by Rosalba O'Brien and Leslie Adler